 If you are taking regular drugs, these may be obtained in a number of ways.
-Please order in plenty of time, and allow us two working days from receipt of your order until you pick the prescription.
+Please order in plenty of time, and allow us three working days from receipt of your order until you pick the prescription.
 You may order your medication as follows:

 By Post: The right hand side of your last prescription gives details of your current drugs.
 Tick the items you require and post the slip to us.
 If you enclose a stamped address envelope we will post your new prescription back to you.
 Otherwise, you may collect it two working days after receipt of the request.